shlomiNugarker/nextjs-with-costum-cms/src/services/db/README.md

    npx drizzle-kit generate
    ```

    This command will generate a new migration file based on changes in `schema.ts`.
+It's important to keep `schema.ts` up to date, as this is what Drizzle Kit uses to determine what changes need to be applied to the database.

 2. **Apply Migrations**:
    ```bash
    npx drizzle-kit migrate
    ```
    This command will apply all pending migrations to bring your database schema up to date.
+By following this process, any changes defined in `schema.ts` will be reflected in the actual database, ensuring consistency between your application code and the database.

 Feel free to update this README as you make modifications to the database structure or add new features.
 This will ensure that everyone working on the project is up-to-date with the latest changes.